outlyer/daily_digest/README.md

 SMTP_PASSWORD=43829f4cchRRY8
 ```

-If you want to use Gmail to send the mail, you'll probably need an App Password which you can get from [Google Security](https://security.google.com/settings/security/apppasswords)
+If you want to use Gmail to send the mail, you'll probably need an App Password which you can get from [Google Security | App Passwords](https://security.google.com/settings/security/apppasswords)

 ## Changes from original/upstream project [miyagawa/daily_digest](https://github.com/miyagawa/daily_digest)